-Michael (Mike) J. Catanzaro was named a top energy policy aid to President Donald Trump in February, 2017.
-Catanzaro was most recently a lobbyist for CGCN Group, and before that position spent two years working as a managing director for FTI Consulting.
+Michael (Mike) J. Catanzaro was named a top energy policy aid to President Donald Trump in February 2017.
+He stepped down from his position in April 2018 and returning to work at a lobbyist at CGCN Group.
+Prior to joining the White House, Catanzaro's most recent position was also for CGCN.
+Prior to that, Catanzaro spent two years working as a managing director for FTI Consulting.
 FTI runs Energy in Depth, a front group funded by the oil and gas industry.
-Born during the rise of hydraulic fracturing (“fracking”) in the U.S., Energy in Depth was created to fend off criticism from the media, grassroots activists, environmental groups, scientists, and others. , , ,
+Born during the rise of hydraulic fracturing (“fracking”) in the U.S., Energy in Depth was created to fend off criticism from the media, grassroots activists, environmental groups, scientists, and others. , , , ,

 Before embarking on his career, Mike Catanzaro studied at the National Journalism Institute and then briefly worked as a reporter and editor for the Evans and Novak Political report.
 He then served as the communications director for the Senate Environment and Public Works Committee, which was then chaired by Sen. James Inhofe (R-OK), a prominent climate change denier.
 During this time, Catanzaro also worked as Deputy Policy Director for the 2004 Bush-Cheney presidential campaign.